 Context is important.
 We need to talk about it.

-People in LGBTQ+, Black, Indigenous, religious, or other marginalized communities often face harassment and challenges in accessing essential services and basic needs.
+People in 2SLGBTQ+, Black, Indigenous, religious, or other marginalized communities often face harassment and challenges in accessing essential services and basic needs.
 Throughout their lives, they may have faced challenges from interactions at school, family relationships, workplace inclusion, or simply feeling comfortable in their own skin.

 This can result in a higher risk of mental health challenges, substance abuse, and poverty.